Hurts, Eagles run past Packers 40-33; Rodgers hurt

 Rodgers’ replacement, Jordan Love, kept the Packers (4-8) in the game by connecting with Christian Watson for a 63-yard catch-and-run touchdown that cut Philly’s lead to 37-30.

-But the Packers ran out of time against Hurts, who had 17 rushes for a 9.2 average.
+But the Packers ran out of time against Hurts, who seems poised to take the torch from Rodgers as the next MVP.

 Hurts had 254 combined yards, including 126 on the ground, and threw a TD pass in the first half as the Eagles built a 27-20 lead.
 He ripped off runs of 42, 28 and 24 yards.